rpbap/CADECT/README.md

 Short sequences:                          1

-Number of non-concatemer detected:        2   `
+Number of non-concatemer detected:        3   **-------> Currently this number is considering non-concatemeric and short (will be fixed soon)**

 Number of putative concatemer detected:   1